raoufkh/vagrant-k8s/README.md

 ```

 ## Check that the k8s cluster was created
-Finally, you can access the k8s master using the command `sudo vagrant ssh master`, and then run:
+Access the k8s master using the command `sudo vagrant ssh master`, and then run:
 ```
 kubectl get nodes
 ```